Rohit-Milan/Voice_Assistant/README.md

 Available Commands List :

-'Wikipedia' anything = Searches for anything in Wikipedia 'Open youtube' = Opens youtube in chrome browser
+1.'Wikipedia' anything = Searches for anything in Wikipedia\
+2.'Open youtube' = Opens youtube in chrome browser\
-'Open google' = Opens google in chrome browser
+3.'Open google' = Opens google in chrome browser\
-'Open instagram' = Opens instagram in chrome browser 'Open stackoverflow' = Opens stackoverflow in chrome browser 'Watch','anime' = Opens anime in animixplay.com in chrome browser 'Open',anything,'in browser' = Opens anything.com in chrome browser 'Play music' = Asks for choice of preferred streaming service and opens it(If pc playing is required change accordingly)
+4.'Open instagram' = Opens instagram in chrome browser\
+5.'Open stackoverflow' = Opens stackoverflow in chrome browser 'Watch','anime' = Opens anime in animixplay.com in chrome browser 'Open',anything,'in browser' = Opens anything.com in chrome browser
+'Play music' = Asks for choice of preferred streaming service and opens it(If pc playing is required change accordingly)